-Bowlers listed on the final varsity roster will only be eligible to bowl in the varsity conference tournament, the All-Conference Tournament(s), the varsity Super Regionals, and the varsity state tournament(s).
-Bowlers listed on the final junior varsity roster will only be eligible to bowl in the JV conference tournament and the JV state tournament.
+Bowlers listed on the final varsity roster will only be eligible to bowl in the varsity conference tournament, the All-Conference Tournament(s) and the varsity state tournament(s).
+Bowlers listed on the final junior varsity roster will only be eligible to bowl in the JV conference tournament and the JV state tournament (see exceptions below).
 Bowlers can bowl on varsity and JV teams during the regular season, but at the conclusion of the regular season a player must be placed on a varsity or JV roster.
-Only one exception to this rule (without an exemption from the commissioners of MHSB) will be allowed: In situations where a conference does not offer regular season JV competition, prior to its varsity conference tournament, a school/team that has a roster of ten or more players may designate players to both a final varsity and JV roster.
+An exception to this rule may be allowed in situations where a conference does not offer regular season JV competition, prior to its varsity conference tournament, a school/team that has a roster of ten or more players may designate players to both a final varsity and JV roster.
 Players designated to the final JV roster will not be eligible to compete in their conference's varsity tournament, but will be eligible to compete in a neighboring conference's JV conference tournament (and the JV state tournament, should they qualify).